MIT-TESSE/goseek-challenge/Instructions.md

 #### Training

-See `tesse-gym/baselines/goseek-ppo.ipynb` for an example of how to train a PPO agent for the GOSEEK challenge.
-The notebook contains examples of how to:
+See `tesse-gym/baselines/goseek-ppo.ipynb` to train a PPO agent for the GOSEEK challenge.
+The notebook details how to:

 * Configure a `tesse-gym` environment
 * Define a policy